csdms/ivy/lessons/python/modules.md

 name = "ivy-diffusion"
 version = "0.1"
 ~~~
-The information we've added configures the build system,
+The information we've added configures the build system
 and gives a name and an initial version to our project.
 For more information on setting up a `pyproject.toml` file,
 see the Python Packaging Authority (PyPA)
 [tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/) and